Suburban Mall Is Installing a Food Hall

+I visited the Bend Food Project on a collection day, where it begins with a green reusable bag.
+The Bend Food Project offers The Giving Plate thousands of pounds of meals every year through donations made via associates all through Bend.
 Rows and rows of green baggage bursting with non-perishable packaged meals had been stacked at the doorway of Holy Communion Church.
 Volunteers had been fluttering around.
-On that day, Bend Food Project might gather 12,036 kilos of meals, or more or less 9,628 meals.
-Gathering that many meals donations sound daunting, however, Sue Marceaux, who based the Bend Food Project along with her husband, Larry, said the gathering best takes some hours.
+On that day, the Bend Food Project might gather 12,036 kilos, or more or less 9,628 dinners.
+Picking that many meal donations sounds daunting; however, Sue Marceaux, who is based at the Bend Food Project, and her husband, Larry, said the gathering best takes some hours.